trairia/MikuMikuPenguin/CONTRIBUTING.en.md

 to the MMP repository.
 This is a problem because the contributor is left to assume how a commit of this nature may appear.

-The first line is a real life imperative statement with '(doc)' at the beginning of the commit.
+The first line summarizes the patch content, starting with '(doc)' at the beginning of the commit.
 The body describes the nature of the new documentation or comments added.
 ````